DimEvil/tutorial-qgis-maxent/README.md

 		- check your desired occurrence precission
 		- keep only scientificName, decimalLatitude & decimalLongitude

+You can find a cleaned version of the occurrences file [here](https://drive.google.com/open?id=15cC0ej87ALz4Wx9SVXdNJzoFfQ6opc4X)

 3. We are almost ready to create our first species distribution model.
 But before we do that, load all of the clipped environmental rasters and the species occurrence file in QGIS: